suyashpradhan/likebook/README.md

 # Facebook Like System

-A Scable `Like System` like Facebook where multiple users can post their messages and like/unlike other users posts
+A Scalable `Like System` like Facebook where multiple users can post their messages and like/unlike other users posts

 <b>Live App Link</b>: